 - Remove part of the colon that has narrowed because of scarring and is causing a blockage

-The likelihood of surgery may be higher if you have an underlying condition, such as heart disease or low blood pressure.
+The likelihood of surgery may be higher if you have an underlying condition, such as heart disease, atrial fibrillation or kidney failure.

 Preparing for an appointment

-If your signs and symptoms are moderate and occasional, call your doctor for an appointment.
-After an initial evaluation, you may be referred to a doctor who specializes in digestive disorders (gastroenterologist) or blood vessel disorders (vascular surgeon).
+If your symptoms are mild and infrequent, call your health care provider for an appointment.
+After an initial evaluation, you may be referred to a doctor who specializes in digestive disorders, called a gastroenterologist, or a surgeon who specializes in blood vessel disorders, called a vascular surgeon.

 What you can do

 - Be aware of any pre-appointment restrictions, such as not eating after midnight on the night before your appointment.

 - Write down your symptoms, including when they started and how they may have changed or worsened over time.

 - Write down your key medical information, including other conditions with which you've been diagnosed.